Tam Scobbie

-Thomas "Tam" Scobbie (born 31 March 1988) is a Scottish retired professional footballer who was most recently manager for Berwick Rangers.
+Thomas "Tam" Scobbie (born 31 March 1988) is a Scottish retired professional footballer who is currently the manager of East of Scotland Premier Division club Camelon Juniors.

-He has previously played for Falkirk, St Johnstone.
-Dundee United.
-Partick Thistle, Brechin City, Kelty Hearts before retiring at Berwick Rangers as a player/coach.
-Scobbie was a regular squad member for the Scotland under-21 national team.
+In his playing career, Scobbie played for Falkirk, St Johnstone, Dundee United, Partick Thistle, Brechin City, and Kelty Hearts, before retiring at Berwick Rangers as a player/coach.
+Early in his career, Scobbie was also a regular squad member for the Scotland under-21 national team.

-Tam has been appointed manager of former club Berwick Rangers after Stuart Malcolm left for Arbroath in late October 2023, he has also had coaching spell of working under Peter Murphy at Annan Athletic and then move to Kelty Hearts.
+After retiring as a player, Tam was appointed manager of former club Berwick Rangers after Stuart Malcolm left for Arbroath in late October 2023.
+He left the club by mutual consent in early 2025.

 Personal life

 Growing up in Westquarter, Falkirk, Scobbie played most of his football as a boy with Grangemouth Boys Club, whilst attending Graeme High School.
-An intelligent student (sic), he mixed his studies well with football but left in fourth-year to pursue a career in the game.
+An intelligent student, he mixed his studies well with football but left in fourth-year to pursue a career in the game.
 At age twelve, Scobbie joined Falkirk's academy team becoming the youngest player to sign a schoolboy form for the club.

-Scobbie revealed that his grandfather died prior to the final.
+After playing in the 2009 Scottish Cup final, Scobbie revealed that his grandfather died prior to the final.
 He has an older sister, Savanna.